 5. They are an efficient way to get vegetables into your life when you’re busy

-One of the things we will ask you when you come to an assessment in my practice is “do you eat dark fruits and dark, leafy veg every day?” – and it’s amazing how many really sorted, grown-up people with important jobs and mega salaries will mumble and look sheepish.
+One of the things I will ask you when you come to an assessment in my practice is “do you eat dark fruits and dark, leafy veg every day?” – and it’s amazing how many really sorted, grown-up people with important jobs and mega salaries will mumble and look sheepish.
 For some of them, whole weeks can go by without a single vegetable passing their lips!

 It wasn’t until early 2016 that I discovered greens drinks, and their incredibly easy method of adding vegetables to your diet – and now, lots of our patients are reaping the benefits.